 noun an inert carbohydrate, (C 6H 10O 5) the chief constituent of the cell walls of plants and of wood, cotton, hemp, paper, etc. n, RELATED WORDS sugar

 Examples from the Web for cellulose

-- A carbohydrate that is a polymer composed of glucose units and that is the main component of the cell walls of most plants.
+Science definitions for cellulose A carbohydrate that is a polymer composed of glucose units and that is the main component of the cell walls of most plants.
 It is insoluble in water and is used to make paper, cellophane, textiles, explosives, and other products.
+See cellulose acetate.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Culture definitions for cellulose cellulose [( sel-yuh-lohs)]

 The New Dictionary of Cultural Literacy, Third Edition